Step-by-Step Instructions

 -

-- Keep a detailed record of all maintenance activities, repairs, and inspections.
-This helps track the property’s health and can be useful for future reference or resale.
+- Keep a log of maintenance activities, including dates and details of repairs.
+This can be useful for future reference and when discussing property issues with tenants or buyers.

 -